-Embry-Riddle Aeronautical University brings the Master of Science in Cyber Security and Intelligence degree to the nation’s first College of Security and Intelligence.
+Embry-Riddle Aeronautical University brings the Master of Science in Cyber Intelligence and Security degree to the nation’s first College of Business, Security and Intelligence.
 This 30-credit program is designed to provide a solid academic foundation appropriate to the fields of Cyber Threat Hunting, Cyber Intelligence Analysis, Machine Learning applied to Intrusions, and the Internet of Things, as well as more classical Network Security and Information Assurance arenas.

 The U.S. government and the Department of Defense continue to invest heavily in growing the nation’s cybersecurity workforce.
 Because of this, our curriculum has been tailored to the recommendations of the National Security Agency and the Department of Homeland Security to make graduates of this program into capable leaders to navigate tomorrow’s threats to cyber intelligence and security.
 As a member of Cyberwatch West, our program will ensure that the quality of the curriculum and teaching materials remain current and are following best practices for rigor and assessment.